Nikon D3400 vs Panasonic FZ2000

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Feature comparison: Nikon D3400 vs Panasonic FZ2000